-In order to meet the requirements of federal and state accessibility policy, the undersigned being first duly sworn on oath do certify to the Georgia Department of Community Affairs (DCA)that the above referenced project was constructed in compliance with all federal and state housing accessibility requirements applicable to the project as agreed to under the "Owner's Statement of Accessibility" Compliance.
+In order to meet the requirements of federal and state accessibility policy, the undersigned being first duly sworn on oath do certify to the Georgia Department of Community Affairs (DCA)that the above referenced project was constructed in compliance with all federal and state housing accessibility requirements applicable to the project as agreed to under the Owner's Statement of Accessibility Compliance.
 The undersigned further understands that any deviations from federal and state accessibility requirements are the responsibility of the Owner and, as such, Owner is responsible for such deviations and DCA cannot waive these requirements.
 I also understand that noncompliance may require me as Owner to make modifications to the project and/or result in repayment of funds to DCA to correct any errors or deficiencies in the project.

 Ownership Entity Name

-Authorized Owner or Represe entative-Printed Name and Title
+Authorized Owner or Represer ntative-Printed Name and Title

-Authorized Owner Signature 9
+Authorized Owner Signature

+Date of Pre-Construction Conf erence

 Date Signed

 Project Name and Address:

-Project Number:

 Applicable QAP:

-Appendix "K"
+Appendix K